OlivierLD/raspberry-coffee/OtherJVM.languages/scala.worksheets/README.md

 <!-- ![Red Green](./red.green_bb.png) -->
 <img src="./red.green_bb.png" width="345" height="564">

-And from a Terminal running on the Raspberry PI, you can drive the leds plugged on the breadboard.
+And from a Terminal running on the Raspberry Pi, you can drive the leds plugged on the breadboard.

 ```bash
 $> sudo scala